digdeeproots/builder-example/ReadMe.txt

 The end result is a coding style that results in fluid, rapid programming, yet still can be used in regulated environments to ease approval.

+## How to Change Processes

+All process agreements are made by pull request.
+Anyone may create a process proposal PR at any time.
+Acceptance (and merging) of the PR indicates acceptance of the proposal into the project.

+A process proposal consists of the following:

+* A branch with the name `process/[name-of-process]/[proposed-change]`.
+* Commits on that branch that modify this document or others linked from it, describing the proposed new way.
+The diff serves as the description of the change to get from our current process to the new one.
+* Risk codes in commit messages on a process branch shall refer to the risk entailed in adopting the portion of the process described in that commit.
+* A PR of that branch that includes all project leadership.

+Process review and agreement then follows the standard PR process.
+Generally, the project leadership will only approve the PR once Consent is achieved.
+PR comments are the preferred communications medium for discussing the change, so that the entire conversation is public.

 Use ACN
 Use 3 branch prefixes
 Use 3 test namespaces